6 Brutal Truths About Productivity No One Wants to Talk About

 Doing nothing refreshes your mind.
 Taking breaks in our mental work is equally helpful.
 Brief diversions improve focus, according to research.
 Taking a break allows you to come back to your task with renewed energy and sense of purpose.

 The next time you feel guilty about doing nothing, consider how much more effective it may make you in the long run.

 If you enjoyed this post, you will love Postanly Weekly.
-It’s my FREE weekly digest of the best productivity, career and self improvement posts from around the web.
-And my best posts of the week.
-Join 7000+ readers.
+It’s my FREE weekly digest of the best posts about life, productivity, creativity, and my best post of the week.
+Subscribe here.
+Join 17,000+ readers.